rajivranjansinghpolice/Coursera_Capstone/CAPSTONE_WEEK5_REPORT.md

 >![image.png](attachment:image.png)

-**5. On the basis of analysis of above plots, clusters can be categorized in terms of venue types as follows:-**
+**On the basis of analysis of above plots, clusters can be categorized in terms of venue types as follows:-**

 |Cluster Number | Category by Venue | Category by Crime        |
 |---------------|-------------------|--------------------------|